pryoritymusic/webpagetest-blog/src/posts/a-backstage-tour-of-webpagetests-new-ui.md

 ## Filmstrips front and center!

-Some of the most interesting and useful features in WebPageTest have long been relatively hard to discover, unless you already know where to look.
+Some of the most interesting and useful features in WebPageTest have long been relatively hard to find, unless you already know where to look.
 Filmstrips in particular are one of those features, so now each run (or step) in the summary has a filmstrip paired with it as well.

 ![screenshot of metrics with filmstrips beneath them](https://res.cloudinary.com/webpagetest/image/upload/v1644332108/ui-tour/152873185-9a214bc3-6bb5-409d-bc0a-f41f92d0a69d_tty2kq.png "Wide:")